csdurfee/csdurfee.github.io/content/approximately-normal.md

 ![streaks-vs-probs](/img/streaks-vs-probs.png)

 ## Percentile ranks are still unstreaky, though
-Well, for all that windup, the percentile ranks didn't turn out all that different when I calcualted them for all 18,000+ player-game combos.
+Well, for all that windup, the game-level percentile ranks didn't turn out all that different when I calcualted them for all 18,000+ player-game combos.
 The mean and median are still shifted to the un-streaky side, to a significant degree.

 ![z-from-percentile](/img/z-from-percentile.png)